-Stay connected and join the Counselor Information Line to receive campus and admission updates.
-Join our Linkedin "Hawk Talk" and Facebook "Hawk Talk" pages to learn about the latest happenings, counselor events, and fun facts about SJU.
+Stay connected and up to date by joining the SJU Counselor Information Line to be the first to receive new information coming from Saint Joseph's.
+You will receive information about campus news, counselor events, and stats about SJU.
 You can also contact your admissions counselor directly: find your counselor here!

 Regional Counselor Receptions